mrange/shader-advent-2024/day-15/README.md

 	<img src="assets/bounce.gif" alt="A bouncing robot in TIC-80" style="width: 50%;" />
 </p>

-If you’re like me, shader coding scratch that demo itch—pushing pixels to make art and effects.
+If you’re like me, shader coding scratch that demo itch—pushing pixels to make cool effects.
 But shader coding can be intense: you’re aiming for perfection, and that takes time.
 TIC-80, though?
 It’s like an instant ticket to retro joy.
-You can whip up a wild, "craptastic" effect in no time and still feel like a kid in a candy store.
+You can whip up a wild, "craptastic" effect in no time.

 Everything’s built-in: a text editor, sprite editor, map editor, SFX editor, and even a tracker for music.
 The quirky limitations—lower resolutions, color restrictions—bring back memories of the C64.